Building an AI Translation Demo with Claude

-Rapid validation through a demo during the requirements phase helps clarify functional outcomes and guides subsequent optimization.
+Rapid validation through a demo during the requirements phase helps clarify how a feature should work and guide subsequent optimization.

-Recently, while working on AI translation requirements, I wanted to know: what are the limitations of AI translation?
-Which model offers the best results and fastest speed?
-Previously, one might only have been able to test competitors' products, but now we can use Claude to quickly set up a demo and validate our ideas.
+Recently, I have been working on requirements for AI translation and wanted to know: What limitations does AI translation have?
+Which model delivers the best quality and the fastest speed?
+In the past, we might only have been able to try competing products, but now we can use Claude to quickly build a demo and validate ideas.

-Concurrently, I used this demo to optimize the speed and quality of AI translation, providing preliminary experience and practical insights for development, which is beneficial for later planning.
+At the same time, I also used this demo to optimize the speed and quality of AI translation, providing preliminary experience and practice for development, which is more conducive to later planning.

-In this demo, the translation architecture went through a complete iteration, evolving from serial processing, to concurrent requests, then to stable multi-segment JSON output, and finally to JSON streaming output.
+In this demo, the translation architecture went through a full iteration process: from serial execution, to concurrent requests, then to stable multi-segment JSON output, and finally to JSON streaming output.

-This change significantly reduced the overall time consumption for long-text translation from an initial 26s to approximately 2.7s.
-Although there is still a gap in absolute speed compared to traditional engines, when combined with multi-key rotation and caching mechanisms, the user experience now has ample room for further improvement.
+This change significantly reduced the overall time required for long-text translation from the initial 26s to around 2.7s.
+Although there is still a gap compared with traditional engines in terms of absolute speed, with multi-key polling and caching mechanisms, the experience already has plenty of room for further improvement.

-Furthermore, through repeated testing, I have identified a set of parameter combinations that balance both quality and stability.
+In addition, after repeated testing, I also worked out a set of parameter combinations that balance quality and stability.

-To understand the specific problems and solutions, please continue reading below:
+If you want to understand the specific problems and solutions, please keep reading:

-To address the inherent issues of AI translation being "slow" and prone to "hallucinations," I validated strategies in three areas within the demo code:
+To address the inherent problems of AI translation being “slow” and prone to “hallucination,” I validated strategies in three directions in the demo code:

 1. Response Experience: Concurrency Limit Optimization

-After optimization, the time consumed for the same text dropped from 24s to 6s, a visibly noticeable improvement.
-However, compared to the 1s required by traditional translation, the difference remains significant.
+After optimization, the time required for the same text dropped from 24s to 6s, and the improvement was indeed obvious.
+But compared with the 1s of traditional translation, the gap still cannot be ignored.

 Can it be even faster?
 The answer is yes.

-The previous strategy was simple concurrency: "one text segment = one request."
-Since the model supports long contexts, we can fully upgrade to batch sending: combining multiple text segments into the same request within the Token limit.
-This fully utilizes the context space and allows for greater throughput of content at once, significantly increasing efficiency.
+The previous strategy was simple concurrency, meaning “one text segment = one request.”
+Since the model supports long context, we can completely upgrade this to packaged sending: within the Token limit, merge multiple text segments into the same request.
+This makes full use of the context window and allows more content to be processed at once, greatly improving efficiency.

-A new challenge arises: if multiple segments are batched and sent, how does the returned translation accurately map back to each original segment?
+A new challenge follows: when multiple segments are packaged and sent together, how can the returned translations be accurately mapped back to each original segment?

 To solve this alignment problem, I adopted a strategy of paragraph numbering + JSON structured output.
-By adding an index to each text segment and forcing the AI to return structured JSON data, simultaneous translation of multiple segments can be achieved while maintaining stable order.
+By adding an index to each text segment and forcing the AI to return structured JSON data, multiple segments can be translated simultaneously while keeping the order stable.

-Following this round of optimization, AI translation time decreased from 6.08s to 2.88s
+After this round of optimization, the AI translation time was reduced from 6.08s to 2.88s.

-These are the optimizations for AI translation speed.
-Combined with multi-key rotation and translation caching, which can be implemented later on the server side, the experience will be further enhanced.
+That’s all for optimizing AI translation speed.
+Combined with multi-key polling and translation caching that can be implemented later on the server side, the experience can be further improved.

 2. Translation Quality: Prompt Tuning and Terminology Protection